 Where To Stay in Oklahoma City

 The 21C Museum Hotel is a boutique hotel and art gallery that is quickly becoming one of my favorite places to stay.
-Originally the home of the Ford Motor Company, 21C Hotels has phased this industrial building into a showplace of intriguing modern art and luxurious rooms with incredibly high ceilings, comfy furniture, and trendy decor.
+Formerly the home of the Ford Motor Company, 21C Hotels has phased this industrial building into a showplace of intriguing modern art and luxurious rooms with incredibly high ceilings, comfy furniture, and trendy decor.

-I love the thoughtful details and spacious floor plan that the hotel offers.
+I love the thoughtful details and a spacious floor plan that the hotel offers.
 You can easily walk to many OKC attractions and restaurants from here.

 Day One in Oklahoma City